Master's in International Education

-Students can deepen their specialization further through concurrently enrolling in one of our graduate certificate programs.
+Students can deepen their specialization further through concurrently enrolling in our related graduate certificate program.

 This certificate will strengthen your understanding of internationalization as it relates to school systems and the development of K-12 curriculum.
 Students learn to incorporate global perspectives into curriculum, pedagogy, and school policy and practice.

 GSEHD’s Office of Admissions invites you to apply for a spot in our program.
 Please review the following admission and financial information.

 Ready to take the next step in your career?
 Review our step-by-step guide to applying to GSEHD >

 To be considered for admission, applicants must submit the online application form as well as the following required supporting documents.
 There is no application fee.

 Transcripts from all previously attended colleges or universities

 Statement of Purpose

 *Additional application requirements may exist for international applicants.